Definition 1: Let x1,…,xn be an ordered sample with x1 ≤ … ≤ xn and define Sn(x) as follows:

 Example 1: Determine whether the data represented in the following frequency table is normally distributed.

 Figure 1 – Frequency table for Example 1

-This means that 8 elements have value less than 100, 25 elements have value between 101 and 200, etc. We need to find the mean and standard deviation of this data.
+This means that 8 elements have an x value less than 100, 25 elements have an x value between 101 and 200, etc. We need to find the mean and standard deviation of this data.
 Since this is a frequency table, we can’t simply use Excel’s AVERAGE and STDEV functions.
 Instead we first use the midpoints of each interval and then use an approach similar to that described in Frequency Tables as follows:

 Thus, the mean is 481.4 and the standard deviation is 155.2.
 We can now build the table that allows us to carry out the KS test, namely: